 by Nick Nichols, 5-Star Online Reputation Marketing Expert

 Fake reviews – especially defamatory fake reviews – have gotten out of hand.
 I have a client who is a victim of ongoing virtual stalking where it appears that the “perp” has hired people to post blatantly false negative reviews about my client on Yelp and other sites.

-I, too, recommend posting measured rebuttals where possible and, of course, I recommend building and maintaining a 5–star reputation to offset any negative reviews.
-But Mr. Cook’s tip #4 to "Send a cease and desist letter or file a defamation lawsuit" is simply not practical for most small businesses.
+I, too, recommend posting measured rebuttals where possible and, of course, I recommend building and maintaining a 5-tar reputation to offset any negative reviews.
+But the author’s tip #4 to "Send a cease and desist letter or file a defamation lawsuit" is simply not practical for most small businesses.
 And why should a business have to prove they are innocent anyway?

 The best way to counteract negative review listings is to create videos containing your positive reviews and post them on YouTube.
 Properly formatted with an eye-catching thumbnail, YouTube video thumbnail listings can appear when someone searches for your name or your company name and “reviews.”
 I have placed video clips above Yelp and other negative listings to offset and neutralize the effects of Yelp reviews.
 Contact me for details.